Francis Chichester: Aviator

 The general principle was, when the Sun is to the right or left of one's course one can check the course but not distance to the destination.
 When the Sun is ahead or behind one's course, the distance to one's destination can be checked but not one's course.
 Chichester planned his final approach to follow a line of position directly to his destination.
 This technique allowed him to find tiny islands in the Pacific.
 He was awarded the inaugural Guild of Air Pilots and Air Navigators Johnston Memorial Trophy for this trip.
-Chichester then decided to circumnavigate the world solo; he made it to Japan but at Katsuura, Chiba he collided with an overhead cable, sustaining serious injuries.
+Chichester then decided to circumnavigate the world solo; he made it to Japan but at Katsuura, Chiba, he collided with an overhead cable, sustaining serious injuries.

 Second World War cartography

-Unable to join the Royal Air Force at the outbreak of the Second World War due to age and eyesight, he was not granted a commission until 14 March 1941 when he joined the Royal Air Force Volunteer Reserve for the duration of hostilities.
+Unable to join the Royal Air Force (RAF) at the outbreak of the Second World War due to age and eyesight, he was not granted a commission until 14 March 1941 when he joined the Royal Air Force Volunteer Reserve for the duration of hostilities.
 His civil occupation was listed as Air Navigation Specialist.
 His first posting was to the Air Ministry in the Navigation section of the Directorate of Air Member Training, where he served until August 1942.
 In July 1943 he was sent to the Empire Central Flying School where he instructed in navigation until released in September 1945.
 He wrote the navigation manual that allowed the pilots of single-handed fighter aircraft to navigate across Europe and back using kneeboard navigation similar to that which he had used in the Pacific.

 At the end of the war, he stayed in the United Kingdom.
 He purchased 15,000 surplus Air Ministry maps, initially pasting them onto boards and making jigsaw puzzles out of them, and later founded his own successful map-making company.